-One thing that is common amongst busy professionals is that they all wish they could have more time.
+One thing common amongst busy professionals is they all wish they could have more time.

 The reality is we all get the same twenty-four hours each day.
 How we use our time determines how much we accomplish and how productive we are.

 Most times, it’s the small incremental improvements that will add up to major benefits over a period of time.
 Rather than making dramatic changes to how we operate each day, it’s helpful to look at how we’re currently spending our time and look for opportunities to improve, no matter how small they are.

 One of the biggest lessons I’ve learnt is that our time is always allocated to something.
 Whether we use it wisely or not, time will not stop for us.
 While we can never get more time, we can be more intentional about how we spend our time.

 All we have to do is to ask ourselves, “What am I spending my time on every day?”